alirezakhpy/ModelViz/README.md

 2. Choose the Ecore viepoint on the top-right hand side of the window.
 3. Download all the files from the repository.
 4. Open the Metamodel and and the Acceleo files from the file menu.
-5. Running the metamodel from the run menu will open the Sirius workbench.
+5. Running the metamodel from the 'Run as Eclipse Application' menu will open the Sirius workbench.
 6. Within the workbench file menu open the Sirius file downloaded from the repository.
 7. Create your desired model using the toolkit in the right hand side of the workbench.
-8. Right click on the model and press 'Generate dashboard code'.
+8. Right click on the model and go to 'Acceleo Model To Text' option and press 'Generate Dashboard Code'.
 9. Open the generated file in a browser to see the dashboard.